 – Sophie Gilbert, The Atlantic

-Thus, a pseudonym is a easy way for male authors to conform to the ideals of the market.
+A pseudonym is a easy way for male authors to conform to the ideals of the market.
 However, what matters most is if male authors can adequately represent female characters in their books.
-This seemingly endless amount of vulnerability and negligence connected to women today is only proliferated by this trend and its sentiments that a female narrator is unreliable.
+The seemingly endless amount of vulnerability and negligence connected to women today is only proliferated by this trend and its sentiments that a female narrator is unreliable.

 “I think a lot of these other books that have climbed upon the “girl train” so to speak is … people are gravitating toward these unreliable narrators.
 I know that when I read Gone Girl it was 2012, we were only a few years removed from the economic crash of 2008, a lot of people felt their lives were completely upended, they didn’t know who to trust, and so a book like Gone Girl, which gets at the heart of a marriage that seems to be stable but is anything but, I really think that did speak to people.”